Pakistan carries out military strikes on separatist targets in Iran following deadly attack on its own soil by Tehran | KRDO

 By Azaz Syed, Adam Pourahmadi, Helen Regan and Sophia Saifi, CNN

-Islamabad, Pakistan (CNN) — Pakistan has carried out a series of military strikes on what it said were separatist militant hideouts inside Iran, its foreign ministry said Thursday, in the latest incident across their shared border that has sent tensions between the two neighbors soaring.
+Islamabad, Pakistan (CNN) — Pakistan carried out a series of deadly military strikes on what it said were separatist militant hideouts inside Iran, in the latest incident across their shared border that has sent tensions between the two neighbors soaring.

 The new strikes mean both Pakistan and Iran have now taken the extraordinary step of attacking militants on each other’s soil this week at a time of expanding conflict in the Middle East and wider region.

-Islamabad said its forces launched a “series of highly coordinated and specifically targeted precision military strikes” in Iran’s southeastern Sistan and Baluchistan province as part of an operation called ‘Marg Bar Sarmachar’ — a phrase which loosely translates to “death to the guerrilla fighters.”
+Islamabad said Thursday its forces launched a “series of highly coordinated and specifically targeted precision military strikes” in Iran’s southeastern Sistan and Baluchistan province as part of an operation called “Marg Bar Sarmachar” — a phrase which loosely translates to “death to the guerrilla fighters.”

-Sistan and Baluchistan province’s deputy governor Alireza Marhamati said in an interview on state television that at least seven people had been killed following explosions and that the dead included three women and four children, who were foreign citizens.
+It said the hideouts targeted in the operation were used by the Balochistan Liberation Army (BLA) and the Balochistan Liberation Front (BLF), two militant groups fighting for greater regional autonomy.

+In a separate statement on Thursday, the BLF said it does not have any hideouts in Iran and that no BLF fighters had been killed in recent attacks.
+The BLA has not yet commented publicly on Pakistan’s strikes on Iranian territory.

+The caretaker Foreign Minister, Jalil Abbas Jilani, who is visiting Uganda, is also returning home.

+Ten people were killed in the strikes, Tasnim news agency reported, citing the deputy governor of Sistan and Baluchstan, Alireza Marhamati.

-“At 4:30 a.m. explosions were heard in a border village, several missiles were fired at the village,” Marhamati said.
+“At 4:30 a.m. explosions were heard in a border village, several missiles were fired at the village,” Marhamati earlier said, according to Iranian state media IRNA.

-The deputy governor said another explosion took place near the city of Saravan, but there were no casualties from that second explosion.
+The deputy governor said another explosion took place near the city of Saravan, but there were no casualties from that blast.

 Both Pakistan and Iran have long fought militants in the restive Baloch region along their 900-kilometer (560-mile) border but the latest incident marks a major escalation between the two neighboring powers and comes as regional hostilities in the Middle East mount over Israel’s ongoing war in Gaza.